 We have to remember there’s no such thing as utopia.
 Perhaps in brief fleeting moments…:)

 Helicopter parents are widely criticized for ‘hovering’ over their children with the intent to ‘protect’ them from life’s stressors.
-Studies show they’re really harming them greatly with this practice.
+Studies show they’re really harming them greatly and impeding their natural resilience abilities with this practice.

 Kids have to learn to make mistakes and Fail – thereby proving to themselves that they can overcome if something negative in life happens (which it inevitably will!) and learn from it.